The-Portal-Bot/Portal/README.md

 A feature-rich channel manager for discord.

 Features:
-* Automatically generates voice channels
+* Automatically generates voice channels.
-* Automatically updates the title of the channel in accordance to your guidlines
+* Automatically updates the title of the channel in accordance to your regex guidlines.
-* Assignes and strips roles forom users with a siple reaction press
+* Assignes and strips roles from users with a single reaction press.
 <br><br />
 ***